Last updated 9th November 2022

 8. What are your legal rights in relation to your personal data?

-8.2 If you wish to exercise any of the rights set out above, please contact us at firstname.lastname@example.org, or by writing to Data Protection Officer, Marcus Andreen Limited, 3 Shortlands, London W6 8DA.
+8.2 If you wish to exercise any of the rights set out above, please contact us at firstname.lastname@example.org, or by writing to Data Protection Officer, Marcus Andreen Limited, 32 Kensington Gardens, Bath BA1 6LH.

-8.3 If you think that our processing of your personal information is in breach of Data Protection Laws, you have a legal right to lodge a complaint with the Information Commissioner’s Office (“ICO”).
+8.3 If you think that our processing of your personal information is in breach of data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
+In the UK the relevant supervisory authority is the Information Commissioner’s Office.
 We would, however, be grateful if you would contact us first and give us a chance to deal with your concerns before you approach the ICO.